AhmedElgazar99/AhmedElgazar99/README.md

 - 🔭 I'm currently working as an Backend Developer.
 - 👯 I'm eager to collaborate on projects that involve web development (especially using php(native),php/laravel and Angular).
-- 🤔 I'm currently seeking to deepen my understanding of advanced machine learning algorithms and their practical applications.

 - 💬 Ask me about my experience with anything related to web development.
 - ⚡ Fun fact: I'm passionate about football tactics and data-driven scouting - I love exploring how data can enhance the beautiful game!